 Rinzai Zen (Rinzai-shu)

-The Linji lineage was first transmitted to Japan by Myosan Eisai.
-He initially studied at the Tendai headquarters on Mount Hiei to the north of Kyoto, but in 1168 he embarked on a journey to China, which culminated in him bringing Rinzai Zen Buddhism to Japan.
+The Linji lineage was first transmitted to Japan by Myosan Eisai who initially studied at the Tendai headquarters on Mount Hiei.

 While the heart of the Soto school is based on the practice of Zazen, the heart of the Rinzai school (臨済宗) focusses on the use of koan, a kind of absurd phrase or statement which is given by a teacher to a disciple to trigger Enlightenment.
 In the Buddhist community, Rinzai-Shu is considered further from the Buddha’s teachings than Soto-Shu.